Technologicat/unpythonic/doc/design-notes.md

 The lack of composability is a problem mainly when using macros to create a language extension, because the features of the extended language often interact.
 Macros can also be used in a much more everyday way, where composability is mostly a non-issue - to abstract and name common patterns that just happen to be of a nature that cannot be extracted as a regular function.
 See [Peter Seibel: Practical Common Lisp, chapter 3](http://www.gigamonkeys.com/book/practical-a-simple-database.html) for an example.

 ## Language Discontinuities

 The very act of extending a language creates points of discontinuity between the extended language and the original.
 This can become a particularly bad source of extra complexity, if the extension can be enabled locally for a piece of code - as is the case with block macros.
 Then the design of the extended language must consider how to treat interactions between pieces of code that use the extension and those that don't.
 Then exponentiate those design considerations by the number of extensions that can be enabled independently.
 This issue is simply absent when designing a new language from scratch.

 For an example, look at what the rest of `unpythonic` has to do to make `lazify` behave as the user expects!
 Grep the codebase for `lazyutil`; especially the `passthrough_lazy_args` decorator, and its sister, the utility `maybe_force_args`.
 The decorator is essentially just an annotation for the `lazify` transformer, that marks a function as *not necessarily needing* evaluation of its arguments.
 Such functions often represent language-level constructs, such as `let` or `curry`, that essentially just *pass through* user data to other user-provided code, without *accessing* that data.
 The annotation is honored by the compiler when programming in the lazy (call-by-need) extended language, and otherwise it does nothing.
 Another pain point is the need of a second trampoline implementation (that only differs in one minor detail) just to make `lazify` interact correctly with TCO (while not losing an order of magnitude of performance in the trampoline used with standard Python).

-For another example, it's likely that e.g. `continuations` still doesn't integrate completely seamlessly - and I'm not sure if that is possible even in principle.
+For another example, it is likely that e.g. `continuations` still does not integrate completely seamlessly - and I am not sure if that is possible even in principle.
 Calling a traditional function from a [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) function is no problem; the traditional function uses no continuations, and (barring exceptions) will always return normally.
 The other way around can be a problem.
 Also, having TCO implemented as a trampoline system on top of the base language (instead of being already provided under the hood, like in Scheme) makes the `continuations` transformer more complex than absolutely necessary.

 For a third example, consider *decorated lambdas*.
 This is an `unpythonic` extension - essentially, a compiler feature implemented (by calling some common utility code) by each of the transformers of the pure-macro features - that understands a lambda enclosed in a nested sequence of single-argument function calls *as a decorated function definition*.
 This is painful, because the Python AST has no place to store the decorator list for a lambda; Python sees it just as a nested sequence of function calls, terminating in a lambda.
 This has to be papered over by the transformers.
 We also introduce a related complication, the decorator registry (see `regutil`), so that we can automatically sort decorator invocations - so that pure-macro features know at which index to inject a particular decorator (so it works properly) when they need to do that.
 Needing such a registry is already a complication, but the *decorated lambda* machinery feels the pain more acutely.

 ## What Belongs in Python?